 Measles

 Measles is more than just a little rash and fever that clears up in a few days.
 Measles can cause serious health complications, especially in children younger than 5 years old.
 It is highly contagious.
-If one person has it, up to 9 out of 10 people nearby will become infected if they are not protected, according to the CDC.
+If one person has it, up to 9 out of 10 people nearby will become infected if they are not protected, according to the Centers for Disease Control and Prevention.

 The best protection against measles is the measles, mumps, and rubella (MMR) vaccine.
 MMR vaccine provides long-lasting protection against all strains of measles.